rmed/breezedb_python/doc/source/index.rst

-..
-BreezeDB documentation master file, created by sphinx-quickstart on Tue Oct 22 10:17:02 2013.
+.. breezedb documentation master file, created by sphinx-quickstart on Tue Oct 22 10:17:02 2013.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to BreezeDB's documentation!
+Welcome to breezedb's documentation!
 ====================================

 Contents: